-Note You can also use the Adaptive Server Plug-in to create logical clusters.
-For more information, see "Adding a logical cluster" on page 215.
+Note You can also use the Adaptive Server plug-in to create logical clusters.
+See "Adding a logical cluster" on page 255.

-Create a logical cluster using sp_cluster logical, "create".
+Create a logical cluster using sp\cluster logical, "create".

 For example, suppose a physical cluster called "mycluster" that contains four instances: "ase1", "ase2", "ase3", and "ase4".
 We create three logical clusters: